-"We have the most foolish government in the history of the world!
-All of our past presidents have sought to make Venezuela an export-superpower, this is a country which is extremely attractive to foreign investors, because our government thinks nothing of stealing from the people to make a quick profit.
-The hope that things will change, this is the last thIng that we have left, we cannot lose it."
+“We have the most foolish government in the history of the world!
+All of our past presidents have sought to make Venezuela an export-superpower, this is a country that is extremely attractive to foreign investors because our government thinks nothing of stealing from the people to make a quick profit.
+The hope that things will change, this is the last thing that we have left, we cannot lose it.”

 She spoke passionately, her lip wavering, her hand punching the air.
 I estimated she was in her early forties.

 “The lack of people with any capacity to manage the country’s economy has kept us in the dark for the last three years; mired in uncertainty and with daily shortages of everything from chicken to batteries.”

 It was true.
 Everywhere I had been, there were snaking lines of hundreds of people queuing to buy basic food, rolls of toilet paper, garbage bags; pretty much all of the necessitates people should be able to buy cheaply and easily.